Thirty Years of Machine Learning: The Road to Pareto-Optimal Wireless Networks: Reinforcement Learning in Wireless Networks

 Reinforcement learning deals with an agent interacting with the environment.
-Three specific aspects of reinforcement learning, multi-arm bandit problem, Markov decision process (MDP) and temporal-difference (TD) learning can be very useful for NGMN.
-Then, we explore further on these algorithms of reinforcement learning to NGMN.
+Three specific aspects of reinforcement learning, multi-arm bandit problem, Markov decision process (MDP) and temporal-difference (TD) learning can be very useful for wireless networks.
+Then, we explore further on these algorithms of reinforcement learning to wireless networks.